 “Truly, I say to you, whoever says to this mountain, ‘Be removed and be cast into the sea,‘ and does not doubt in his heart, but believes that what he says will come to pass, it will be done for him.”

 Mountain here is a symbol of any obstacle that stands in one’s way, it is a symbol of something that seems permanent and unwavering.
+There is a time to speak to God about your mountain, and there is a time to speak to your mountains.
 I don’t know of any literal mountain in the world that has ever been completely moved and cast into the sea, but I’ll conclude by sharing a faith moving mountain story I once heard.

 In 1973, there was a small church in Netcong New Jersey that was facing an apparent impossibility.
 They had just built a small new sanctuary on a piece of land that was recently acquired by the small congregation.
 Unfortunately, the sanctuary was deemed not to have adequate parking space, and for that reason, the city council refused to grant them what is called a certificate of occupancy.
 Having already used up all the space in the area, there was nothing left, except the mountain (40,000 square yards in this case) the sanctuary sat against.
 This was a real dilemma for the small church as they were already stretched to their limit financially.